kubewharf/katalyst-core/README.md

 ## Prerequisites

-Katalyst runs on a Kubewharf enhanced kubernetes cluster.
+Katalyst runs on a KubeWharf enhanced kubernetes cluster.
 Please refer to [kubewharf-enhanced-kubernetes](./docs/install-enhanced-k8s.md) for detailed deployment instructions.

 ## Deploying

 Please refer to [Charts](https://github.com/kubewharf/charts.git) for detailed helm charts.
-Since Kubewharf enhanced kubernetes is developed based on specific versions of upstream Kubernetes and maintains API compatibility with corresponding Kubernetes versions, if you wish to run other components (e.g. operators), please note its compatibility with the corresponding Kubernetes API version.
+Since KubeWharf enhanced kubernetes is developed based on specific versions of upstream Kubernetes and maintains API compatibility with corresponding Kubernetes versions, if you wish to run other components (e.g. operators), please note its compatibility with the corresponding Kubernetes API version.

 ## Getting started